minio/docs/source/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.rst

 .. important::

-   While you can change erasure parity settings at any time, objects written with a given parity do **not** automatically update to the new parity settings.
+   While you can change erasure parity settings at any time, objects written with a given parity do **not** update to the new parity settings.
+   MinIO only applies the changed parity to newly written objects.
+   Existing objects retain the parity value in place at the time of their creation.

 Capacity-Based Planning
 ~~~~~~~~~~~~~~~~~~~~~~~